nvidia-holoscan/holoscan-sdk/docs/inference.md

         - Using CUDA Graphs reduces CPU launch costs and enables optimizations which might not be possible with the piecewise work submission mechanism of streams.
         - Models including loops or conditions are not supported with CUDA Graphs.
 For these models usage of CUDA Graphs needs to be disabled.
         - It can be either `true` or `false`.
 Default value is `true`.
+    - `dla_core`: The DLA core index to execute the engine on, starts at `0`.
+        - It can be either `-1` or the DLA core index.
+Default value is `-1`.
+    - `dla_gpu_fallback`: Enable DLA GPU fallback
+        - If DLA is enabled, use the GPU if a layer cannot be executed on DLA.
+If the fallback is disabled, engine creation will fail if a layer cannot executed on DLA.
+        - It can be either `true` or `false`.
+Default value is `true`.
     - `is_engine_path`: if the input models are specified in __trt engine format__ in `model_path_map`, this flag must be set to `true`.
 Default value is `false`.
     - `in_tensor_names`: Input tensor names to be used by `pre_processor_map`.
 This parameter is optional.
 If absent in the parameter map, values are derived from `pre_processor_map`.
     - `out_tensor_names`: Output tensor names to be used by `inference_map`.
 This parameter is optional.
 If absent in the parameter map, values are derived from `inference_map`.